La Plata: Sports and stadiums

-The city is home to two important first division football teams: Estudiantes de La Plata and Gimnasia y Esgrima de La Plata.
+The city is home to two first division football teams: Estudiantes de La Plata and Gimnasia y Esgrima de La Plata.

 Estudiantes de La Plata is the most successful club in the city, having won seven national tournaments, four Copa Libertadores and the Intercontinental Cup against the Manchester United in 1968.
-It is the origin of several symbols of Argentine football such as Osvaldo Zubeldía, Carlos Bilardo, Alejandro Sabella, Juan Ramón and Juan Sebastián Verón.
-Estudiantes has had a great influence on the Argentine National Team, mainly through Bilardo in the 1986 World Cup.
-Its successes and its style of play, normally called bilardismo, have placed it in the position of exponent of a football style deeply rooted in the country.
+Past players include important Argentine players such as Osvaldo Zubeldía, Carlos Bilardo, Alejandro Sabella, Juan Ramón and Juan Sebastián Verón.
+Estudiantes has had a significant influence on the Argentine National Team, mainly through Bilardo in the 1986 World Cup.
+Its successes and its style of play, normally called bilardismo, have influenced the national style of football.

-For its part, Gimnasia de La Plata, founded in 1887, has not obtained titles in the professional era, but it is a traditional First Division club.
+Gimnasia de La Plata, founded in 1887, has not won titles in the professional era.

-The Estadio Ciudad de La Plata, also known as the "Estadio Único", opened on 7 June 2003, as one of the most modern football stadiums in Latin America.
-Various other construction and renovation projects have continued, including the addition of a roof structure.
-Estudiantes played in the new stadium from 2006 to 2019 while their own stadium was being modernized; Estudiantes returned to its traditional home ground of Jorge Luis Hirschi Stadium in 2019.
+The Estadio Ciudad de La Plata, also known as the Estadio Único, opened on 7 June 2003.
+A roof was added later.
+Estudiantes played in the new stadium from 2006 to 2019 while their own stadium was being modernized; Estudiantes returned to their traditional home ground of Jorge Luis Hirschi Stadium in 2019.
 Gimnasia La Plata has only played occasional home games in the Estadio Único.
 In 2011, the Estadio Ciudad de La Plata was one of the host sites for the 2011 Copa America including an opening-round match between Argentina and Bolivia, a semi-final game, and the third-place final.
 Now, the stadium is additionally used for concerts and Puma matches.

 Jorge Luis Hirschi Stadium, the home ground of Estudiantes, is located on 1st Avenue in La Plata.
 Estadio Juan Carmelo Zerillo, the home ground of Gimnasia La Plata, is located in a park known as El Bosque.

 During 2009, following a series of agreements between the city municipality, the governor of the province and the nation's presidency, progress was made in the final transfer of the land of the Paseo del Bosque to Estudiantes and Gimnasia La Plata clubs.
 On 24 June 2009, the Deliberative Council adopted the convention and the ordinance for which Gimnasia and Estudiantes clubs received "grants" for the lands on which their home grounds are currently located within El Bosque (The Forest).